The Seven Churches of Asia Minor in Revelation 2–3: Historical Context, Prophetic Critique, and Ecclesial Identity

 Introduction

-The letters to the seven churches of Asia Minor (Revelation 2–3) constitute one of the most pastorally rich and historically grounded sections of the Book of Revelation.
-Addressed to the churches of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea, these letters combine prophetic critique with pastoral encouragement, offering a window into the challenges facing late first-century Christian communities in the Roman province of Asia.
+When the risen Christ dictated seven letters to the churches of Asia Minor (Revelation 2–3), he addressed communities facing persecution, heresy, and cultural compromise in the heart of the Roman Empire.
+These letters to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea combine prophetic critique with pastoral encouragement, offering a window into the challenges facing late first-century Christianity in the Roman province of Asia.

 Biblical Foundation